Abbeking/Kunskapskontroll2-Arber-Sefa/README.md

 A weather app that tells you the weather of the specific city.

-You will get funny error if you do not search and click the button.
-Also error if you write something that is not a city or a country.
+You will get funny error if you just click the button while leaving the search-field empty.
+Also another error message if you write something that is not a city or a country.
+Example; ygdishm, whatever :)